MarkLogic-Attic/cq/README.txt

 CQ is a web-based query executing form useful for writing ad-hoc queries without using .xqy files.
 CQ has JavaScript hooks that make it practically an IDE.
-You can view the results as XHTML, XML, or plain text output.
-CQ is designed for use with MarkLogic Server HTTP Server applications, using Mozilla 1.0+ or Internet Explorer 6+.
-Other modern browsers may also work, but have not been tested.
+You can view the results as XHTML, XML, or plain-text output.
+CQ is designed for use with a MarkLogic Server HTTPServer instance and a modern web browser with JavaScript support and XML display.

 To install CQ, copy the files from the downloaded zip under a directory served by MarkLogic Server.
 You run CQ by making a web request to